The scope of an historically significant project

 This is where the technical information that April, from John Desmond, gave me was invaluable and also the examples of where the material had been successfully used previously in the Middle East where the environment is extremely challenging, I could see, and then demonstrate, that it had been used for entrances to large shopping centres and public space.

 The maintenance of the material was very important – we had to justify our selection.
 The cleaning regime was critical and we had to to ensure there were no surprises a year down the line when materials can manifest unexpected flaws which we haven’t been told about.

 We did carry out some economies – detailing that was further away from the eye were treated as less important, for example, lighting ledges, and these we swapped for a painted finish as they could not be seen up close.
 All the areas that customers would come into close contact with are in PVD.

 Before we discovered PVD we had considered other materials and finishes.
 Firstly we looked at powder coat which was affordable but had no reflectivity being quite matt and dimply in texture and doesn’t really have the prestigious aura we were aiming for.
 We looked at metallic paint but this was expensive and not suitable for all of the trims and facings we had specified.
 Whatever material we specified had to to stand up to close inspection and still be just as luxurious on an up-close look.
 We considered anodising however the anodising bath sizes were too small for the size of the panels we wanted to specify.
 With PVD stainless steel we could create large panels, so, along with all the other benefits it was far and away the most suitable option for us.”

-Filipa Bareto is the Business Support Manager
+Filipa Barreto is the Business Development Manager